GabrielWongAu/covid19-data-explorer/README.md

 At the menu selection screen, users will enter in a number between 1 to 4 to choose which graph they want to view.
 Option 1-3 are graphs, while option 4 displays the available countries.
 The user will only proceed to the menu screen if they input a valid number (1-4).
 I have done this by creating a validate menu selection function which checks for a valid number input.
 If it’s a valid number input (1-4), it will return the number.
 Otherwise it will return False.

 Once they have inputted a valid number, they will proceed to type in a Country or Country code.
 The user will only proceed to the display graph when they have entered in a valid Country name or Code.
-I have done this by creating a validate menu selection function which sanitises the data and checks whether the sanitised input matches a list of available countries/country codes.
+I have done this by creating a validate menu selection function which validates the data and checks whether the input matches a list of available countries/country codes.

 Once the country input has been validated, it will attempt to complete a Python Requests get request to https://api.covid19api.com/.
 If there is a HTTP ConnectionError, the error will be handled gracefully.
 It will explain to the user that it is “Unable to connect to https://api.covid19api.com/total/dayone/country/{valid_country_input}”.
 It will then say there is a Requests Connection Error and advise the user to check their internet connection.

 ### How the solution will be structured in terms of classes, functions and other entities
 My application is orchestrated by a graph menu while loop.
-It allows the user to select which graph they want to explore, or which countries are available to display.
+It allows the user to select which graph they want to explore or which countries are available to display.
 Once a graph is chosen and animated, the user can exit the program gracefully if they choose to do so.

 My program utilises two classes (country and display graph).
-The country class is used to parse the data from the API and get the data ready for the plotille graph.
-The displaygraph class is used to create the plotille graph and animate the data.
+The Country class is used to parse the requested country's data from the API and get the data ready for the plotille graph.
+The DisplayGraph class is used to create the plotille graph and animate the plotille graph.

-I have 4 separate menu selection functions, which are called depending on which menu is selected.
+I have four separate menu selection functions, which are called depending on which menu is selected.

-I use validator functions to validate input (menu selection, country selection and keep exploring prompt).
+I have validator functions to validate user input (menu selection, country selection and keep exploring prompt).

 ### Python Dependencies required

+The following is a list of python dependencies my application uses:

+**Python Standard Modules**
+*	**Json**: a built-in Python package that works with JSON data.
+    *	I have used the json module to decode the JSON data from the API requests.
+* **Unittest**: the batteries-included test module in the Python standard library.
+    * I have used the unittest module for automated  testing.

+**Third-party Modules**:
-*	Requests – an elegant and simple HTTP library for Python, built for human beings.
+*	**Requests**: an elegant and simple HTTP library for Python, built for human beings.
     * I have used the Python Requests module to make API get requests.

-*	Json – a built-in Python package that works with JSON data.
-    *	I have used the json module to decode the JSON data from the API requests.
-*	Os – Python’s built in miscellaneous operating system interfaces
-    *	Sys and os have been used to print to the centre of the screen.
-*	Plotille – plot in the terminal using braille dots.
+*	**Plotille**: plot in the terminal using braille dots.
     *	Used to plot the COVID19 data in a terminal graph.

+*	**Replit**: Replit-py is a python library designed to be run from a repl on repl.it.
+    *	Used to clear the screen for graph animations.

+### CI/CD Pipeline
+I utilised Github actions to create a CI/CD pipeline.
+The workflow will run all of my automated tests, and if they pass, it will deploy my application to an Amazon EC2 instance.

 ### Control Flow Flowchart